Mercedes-Benz W194: The W194 today

 The W194 is regarded by some as the most important post-World War II Mercedes-Benz made.
-It is unknown how many of the original 10 W194s manufactured remain.
+It is unknown how many of the original ten W194s manufactured remain.
 Only one never raced, Chassis #00002, which served as a parts and training car.
-It has been fully restored by a Mercedes-Benz team and though not for sale received multiple offers of $15 million USD in 2012.
+It has been fully restored by a Mercedes-Benz team and though not for sale received multiple offers of US$15 million in 2012.